deNBI/simpleVMWorkshop/part4.md

 5. Confirm all checkboxes and click on start.

-6. On the instance overview, select `How to connect` of the newly started VM and click on the URL.
+6. Again it will take some while to start the machine.
+On the instance overview, select `How to connect` of the newly started VM and click on the URL.
 A tab should be opened up in your browser.

 ### 4.2 RStudio